Bali Bali // Oxen Free!

 - David Bowie is here.
 David Bowie requested in his will that his ashes be scattered in Bali in accordance with Buddhist rituals.
 He had performed in several southeast Asian cities, although I am unclear if this will be his first, albeit posthumous, trip to Bali.

-- Don’t rent a car.
+- Rent a Scooter or Hire a Car.
 Unless you grew up navigating highways of motorbikes, mini cars, and chickens, all moving at over umpteen-too-fast kilometers per hour and weaving in and out of one another without lanes, then do not rent a car.
 Pay a driver and close your eyes.
 Really, it’s worth it to have someone who knows the roads show you around.
 You will get the added benefits of some tour guiding and you will relish the air conditioning.
 There are different taxi companies, so make sure you see the recognizable logo and make sure to either agree on a flat price beforehand or see that the meter starts when you get in.
 We hired a driver from our hotel for the day for longer excursions, super reasonable and comparable to your average Uber or Lyft-ing in the U.S. Book a taxi in advance for late night or remote excursions to avoid having to pay extravagant taxi fare.

 - It’s not Hawai`i.
 You may be expecting white sandy beaches out the steps of your beachfront resort.
 This will not be the case if you are staying in several other spots, i.e. Seminyak.
 While Seminyak is a great jumping off point for exploring the island – and has picturesque pools, lots of amazing restaurants, and Potato Head Beach club – the beach is dark sand and full of peddlers.
 Watch a soccer game, enjoy the sunset, buy a kite, but swimming can be dangerous so spend your beach time elsewhere.
 (Seminyak, Sanur, and Kuta are three of the most popular places to stay on the island on the beach, with Ubud of abundant popularity inland.
 Venture outside of these areas for a more off the beaten path experience.)